 (SERVICE PROVIDERS APPOINTED BY THE SPONSOR) Alternatively, reimbursement may be physically provided to participants by an external specialised organisation (Service Provider), who must have been formally appointed in writing, in compliance with applicable law, including GCP and AIFA Determination 424/2024, through a specific assignment, where applicable also by the Sponsor, provided that the Entity, by means of a specific agreement, appoints the Service Provider as data processor of the participants’ personal data, in respect of which the Entity is the independent data controller.
 The Service Provider engaged and remunerated by the Sponsor shall remain independent and shall not transfer participants’ personal data to the Sponsor under any circumstances, in respect of whose processing the Sponsor is not the controller.
 Each participant shall explicitly consent, after appropriate information has been provided, to receive reimbursement of their expenses through the Service Provider.

 The provisions of the preceding paragraphs shall also apply, where provided for in the Protocol, to the compensatory allowances for expenses and lost earnings directly related to participation in the Trial, as recognised under Articles 31, 32 and 33 of the Regulation.
-All costs related to items not specified in Annex A or not provided for in the Protocol shall not be reimbursed.
+Notwithstanding paragraph 6.5., all costs related to items not specified in Annex A or not provided for in the Protocol shall not be reimbursed.
 The Parties agree that any bank charges and fees due for foreign wire transfers shall be charged in full to the originator and under no circumstances may be deducted from the amount credited to the beneficiary.

 6.10 For any other type of outsourcing of services related to the Trial, provided for in the Protocol and favourably evaluated by the Ethics Committee, such as the supply of home services (home nursing), or home delivery of medicinal products for self-administration by the participant, the rules set forth in applicable law shall apply, including GCP and the AIFA Guidelines on regulatory simplification and elements of decentralisation for the conduct of clinical trials of medicinal products in compliance with Regulation (EU) No. 536/2014.
 Outsourced services shall be specifically listed in Annex B of the Agreement and shall thus become an integral part thereof.